wzao1515/w6113.github.io/reviews.md

 * This paper focuses primarily on what Naiad provides and how it works.
 But which are actually _necessary_?
 Which are nice-to-haves?
 Why?
 How does it contrast with other papers we have read?
 Can it do things other systems cannot?
 * What makes this paper easy or hard to read?
 Note those down, and we can discuss in class
+* we will go over some of the technical details of how execution operates

 Roles: